neelima-singh07/neelima-singh07/README.md

 # 👋 Hi, I'm Neelima Singh!

 Welcome to my GitHub profile!
 I'm a passionate developer who loves exploring new technologies, building cool projects, and collaborating with the open-source community.
-I am Student at IGDTUW Batch of 2028 ,exploring and diving into Tech world .
+Currently Student at IGDTUW Batch of 2028 ,exploring and diving into Tech world .

 ---